The Symantec Research Labs Graduate Fellowship

 - Fellowship applications can be sent now.

-- Complete applications, including all recommendation letters if sent separately, must be received no later than May 28, 2013, 8.00am (Pacific Time).
+- Complete applications, including all recommendation letters if sent separately, must be received no later than May 28, 2014, 8.00 AM (Pacific Time Zone).

 - As part of the application process, some candidates may be contacted for telephone interviews.